Autism friendly holidays

 Please ask us anything!

 If you think of anything else when you arrive, or if something comes up when you’re here, please let us know.
-All our front-of-house staff have received training from disAbility Cornwall in welcoming autistic guests.

 Before your stay: picking a pitch